Environment and ethos of Philosophy research

 Our research strengths include Philosophy of Mind & Action, Metaphysics (esp.
 Philosophy of Time), Philosophy of Mathematics, Philosophy of Perception, Aesthetics (esp.
 Philosophy of Literature), Moral Philosophy (inc. Moral Psychology), Philosophy of Religion, Philosophy of Education, Philosophy of Language, Philosophical Methodology, Kierkegaard, Hume, Lakatos, and Wittgenstein.

 We offer Masters by Research and PhD degrees on a broad range of areas of supervision topics in any of the above fields.
 Recent doctoral theses in Philosophy completed at UH include Zuzanna Rucinska’s Pretence: Role of Representations and Intersubjectivity?
 (2015), Colin Rittberg’s Methods, Goals and Metaphysics in Contemporary Set Theory (2016), Istvan Zardai’s What Are Actions?
-(2016), and Katja Behrens’ ‘Click: Social Action in the 21st Century’ (2018).
+(2016), Neil O'Hara's 'Basic Moral Certainty and the Foundations of Morality' (2017) and Katja Behrens’ Click: Social Action in the 21st Century (2018).